What is the Main Purpose of Sand in Concrete Making?

 • Challenge: Adjusting Mix Proportions

-• Incorporating variable moisture content into the mix design can be complex, requiring precise adjustments to maintain the desired water-cement ratio.
+• Incorporating variable moisture content into mix design can be complex, requiring precise adjustments to maintain the desired water-cement ratio.

 • Solution: Real-Time Adjustments